tomasherceg/dotvvm-docs/Pages/advanced-returning-files.md

 ## Returning Files

 Sometimes you want to generate a file and let the user download it, e.g. export data in GridView in an Excel file.
-Normally, you just redirect user to some URL and if the Content-Type and Content-Disposition headers indicate that it is a file for downloading, the browser will start downloading the file.
+Normally, you just redirect user to some URL and if the `Content-Type` and `Content-Disposition` headers indicate that it is a file for downloading, the browser will offer the user to download the file.

 However, if you need to generate the file in a response to a button click, it is not so easy.
 Postbacks in DotVVM are done by AJAX and browsers cannot treat the response of an AJAX call as a file download.
 You would have to write a custom OWIN middleware or a [custom presenter](/docs/tutorials/advanced-custom-presenters/{branch})